monero-ecosystem/outreach-docs/monero-outreach-docs/README_i18n.md

 1. Fork the repository and clone your fork locally.
 2. The directory `en` has all the latest documents.
 3. If you are working on a new language, add a `subfolder` for your language in the `translations` folder (use [country codes](https://wiki.openstreetmap.org/wiki/Nominatim/Country_Codes) for the `subfolders`).
-Copy the folder you are going to translate from the `en` folder and paste it in the `subfolder` you just created.
+Copy the .md files you are going to translate from the `en` folder and paste it in the `subfolder` you just created.
+Use the correct folders for locating your work.
-4. **File Formats** - Documents are in .md format.
-Md stands for markdown and is a lightweight markup language with plain text formatting syntax.
+4. **File Formats** - Documents are worked in .md format.
+Md stands for markdown, markdown is a lightweight markup language with plain text formatting syntax.
 It's really easy to use and you can use any text editor to add text.
+Need help about mastering markdown format?
+[Here](https://guides.github.com/features/mastering-markdown/) is a tutorial.
- - We were currently using .sla files but due to document size and workload, @erciccione suggested to change or reduce size format so we decided to make the translations on a much lightweighted format.
-Design edits will be done once you submit your work.
-If you need help, please get in contact with us.
+ - Design edits will be done once you submit your work.
-5. When saving changes, remember to add a message to the commit with a description of **the documents name and the language** (e.g. **_"Quickfacts fr translation"_**, **_"Missing punctuation donttalk PSA pt_Br"_**, etc.).
+5. When saving changes, remember to add a message to the commit with the **documents name, language, and a small description of your work** (e.g. **_"Quickfacts fr translation"_**, **_"Missing punctuation donttalk PSA pt_Br"_**, etc.).
 6. If you are a reviewer please visit, [Taiga EPIC #69 Monero Outreach Localization](https://taiga.getmonero.org/project/xmrhaelan-monero-public-relations/epic/69) to get assigned a translation.
 7. Happy contributing!